robrides/methodoverloading/overloadMethodChoiceAutoboxing.md

 ### What is `Autoboxing`?

-Autoboxing is when Java uses the wrapper class's `valueOf()` method to create the wrapper object.
+Autoboxing is when Java uses the wrapper class's `valueOf()` method to create the wrapper Object.

 Great, what's a wrapper class?
-A wrapper class is simply the object version of the primitive type.
+A wrapper class is simply the corresponding Reference type variable of the Primitive type.

-Examples:
+Let's look at some examples:

 ```
 Integer integerObject = new Integer(0);